Minor LDE-minor: Frugal Innovation for Sustainable Global Development

 Erasmus University Rotterdam

-EUR students can apply through Osiris Student during the regular minor application period (1 May up to 31 May) and have to register this minor as one of their preferences (max.
-5).
+EUR students can apply through Osiris Student during the regular minor application period (1 April up to 15 April).
 It is possible for EUR students to complete the minor for 15 EC.
 EUR students can also choose to complete the minor as a whole for 30 EC.
 The extra 15 EC is extra curricular.
 To include the extra 15 EC in your Bachelor program, EUR students need to ask permission from their Exam Board.
 If placed, you need to be registered as a student at TU Delft and Leiden University.

 TU Delft/Leiden University students can apply via the regular application procedure at their own university.